corda/corda/docs/source/design/corda-gradle-plugin-v2/secure-dependencies.md

 The classloader will fail if:
  - a jar is found that can not be linked back to the root.
  - multiple versions of a dependency were added.
+(In case of one root of trust this is not a problem because the plugin should have detected this problem already.)

 Note: If the classloader is initialized with multiple roots of trust, to protect against a malicious root of trust, the classloader can also enforce the no-overlap rule.